 While many institutes, and a few learned societies, provide mentoring, we think there is an unmet need for mentoring of early career immunologists particularly in terms of having the opportunity to access a mentor from outside your institution.

-The BSI will pair up mentors and mentees from different institutions based on an overlap of needs and expertise.
+Mentors and mentees from different institutions have been paired together based on an overlap of needs and expertise.

-Thank you to all mentors who have volunteered to participate.
+Applications for the 2017/18 pilot scheme is now closed, thank you to all mentors and mentees who have volunteered to participate.

 If you would like to find out more information about the BSI's mentoring scheme, please email Glyn Jones

-If are interested in being mentored but not eligible for our pilot, there are other schemes that may be able to support you.
+If are interested in being mentored but unable to participate in the BSI scheme, there are other schemes that may be able to support you.
 Below is a list of some national schemes you may wish to consider getting in touch with:

 - Academy of Medical Science Mentoring Programme – for clinical scientists